 Since the Selene guide dominates the complete instrument lay out, it is presented first.
-Special aspects discussed in the appendix are: design considerations $[\rightarrow 6.1]$, coma aberration $[\rightarrow 6.3]$, and chromatic aberration due to gravity $[\rightarrow 6.4]$.
+Special aspects discussed in the appendix are: design considerations $[\rightarrow 6.1]$ , coma aberration $[\rightarrow 6.3]$ , and chromatic aberration due to gravity $[\rightarrow 6.4]$ .

 The reason for using a truly focusing guide is that it allows for shaping the phase space required at the sample already at the guide entrance.
-This has the consequences that radiation issues and illumination of the sample environment are strongly reduced.
+This has the consequence that radiation issues and illumination of the sample environment are strongly reduced.
 It is important to notice that most other guide concepts based on elliptic guides are not exactly focusing: They suffer from strong coma aberration effects and create a divergent beam at the exit.
-[2]
+[24, 25]

 The Selene guide can be seen as an extended Montel optic as used at synchrotron beam-lines.
 Two planarelliptic reflectors form a gorge with L-shaped cross section.
 The distance of the guide entrance to the virtual source at the initial focal point is chosen in a way to avoid multiple reflections for each reflector.
-The first
+The first guide segment creates an image at its second focal point which is blurred due to coma aberration.
+To correct for this, an identical guide segment is used, mounted parallel to the first one, but reflecting in the opposite direction.
+This inverts the coma effect and re-establishes the image of the virtual source at the final focal point.
+A sketch of the guide geometry is shown in figure 2.2